boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Condition type

-Choose the condition for measure field from the highlighted conditions.
+Choose the condition for the measure field from the highlighted conditions.

 ![Numeric conditions](/static/assets/visualizing-data/visualization-widgets/images/grid/numeric-condition.png)

-If you have selected the dimension as a based-on field and want to use text condition, the following text-based conditions are available.
+If you have selected the dimension as a based on field and want to use text condition, the following text-based conditions are available.

 ![Text conditions](/static/assets/visualizing-data/visualization-widgets/images/grid/text-conditions.png)

-> **NOTE:**  The text-based condition type will be enabled only when the dimension selected is used as the based-on field.
+> **NOTE:**  The text based condition type will be enabled only when the selected dimension is used as the based on field.

 #### Value